-This course will synthesize the basic tenets of public administration with eight current issues that have faced the industry over the last several years.
-Topics include: organizational change, performance measurement, technology, revenue forecasting, contract reform, civil service reform and Affirmative Action.
+This course will focus on synthesizing the basic tenets of public administration with eight current issues that have faced the industry over the last several years.
+Topics include organizational change, performance measurement, technology, revenue forecasting, contract reform, civil service reform, and Affirmative Action.
+(3 credits)

 - ENG 101: English Composition 1